TrellixVulnTeam/swahilipython_SCMU/Doc/howto/urllib2.rst

 Sockets and Layers
 ==================

-The Python support for fetching resources from the web is layered.  urllib uses the :mod:`http.client` library, which in turn uses the socket library.
+The Python support for fetching resources kutoka the web is layered.  urllib uses the :mod:`http.client` library, which in turn uses the socket library.

 As of Python 2.3 you can specify how long a socket should wait for a response